|Table of Contents - Hardware and Software Requirements in Tableau Server|

-If you don’t require your data and reporting to be within your company network-behind your firewall, tableau online provides a very convenient option.
+If you don’t require your data and reporting to be within your company network behind your firewall, tableau online provides a very convenient option.
 Tableau software manages the hardware and is responsible for maintaining network performance.
 It is a very good option if you are comfortable with software-as-a-service (saas) models.
 The administrator of a tableau online deployment is only directly responsible for controlling the access by setting the permissions for publishing and viewing the data.

 Tableau server named-user licensing is exactly what it sounds like-one license purchased per user-meaning that a license must be purchased for each individual user of the system.
-If there are ten distinct employees that need access to tableau server, then all ten of them must have a named-user license.
+If there are ten distinct employees that need access to the tableau server, then all ten of them must have a named-user license.

-A question that many people ask is whether or not tableau can be deployed on any kind of the multiplexing device so that the individual users can share the per-named-user license.
+A question that many people ask is whether or not tableau can be deployed on any kind of multiplexing device so that the individual users can share the per-named-user license.
 The answer is no. Licenses are transferable but this is not a practical way to split a single named-user license among an active user base.
 Named-user licenses are also referred to as interactor licenses.

-Core licensing allows customers to license tableau server by the server processor core-avoiding the need to purchase licenses for specific named-users.
+Core licensing allows customers to license tableau servers by the server processor core-avoiding the need to purchase licenses for specific named users.
 Core licensing provides greater flexibility, allowing for as many users as a server can support from a resource perspective.
 These licenses are typically sold in multi-core quantities in eight-core multiples.
 Pricing for core licensing reflects the fact that a single core can support many users.
 It also provides the option of enabling a special guest account to enable unrestricted access to reports assigned by the administrator.

 The number of users you anticipate accessing the system normally determines which licensing model you choose.
 Smaller entities with low user counts typically find that named-user licensing provides a better value.
 Tableau online will also appeal to this segment if externally-hosted security is permitted.
-Large organizations with user counts exceeding 250 normally find core licensing more cost effective.
+Large organizations with user counts exceeding 250 normally find core licensing more cost-effective.

-In some cases mixed licensing models might be desirable since hardware limitations imposed by the core licensing model can be alleviated through the selective use of named-user licensing and/or tableau online.
+In some cases, mixed licensing models might be desirable since hardware limitations imposed by the core licensing model can be alleviated through the selective use of named-user licensing and/or tableau online.

 If your Server Software license is designated as User-Based, the Named Authorized Users is enabled to ensure that such Server Software must not exceed the number of licenses purchased on the Invoice or specified at the time of purchase.
 If your User-based Server Software license is designated on the applicable Invoice or at the time of purchase as Guest Authorized User enabled, for each such license you may enable an unlimited number of Guest Authorized Users.

 When the Server Software is installed and distributed across multiple computers, all the Cores in each of these computers count toward to the total number of Cores licensed by you and identified on your Invoice or at the time of purchase.
 “Core” means the processor or execution core contained in the same integrated circuit within a computer’s central processing unit, whether such Cores are virtual or physical.
 If your Core-based Server Software license is designated as “Guest Authorized User enabled”, for each such license, you may enable an unlimited number of Guest Authorized Users.

-Tableau has a highly scalable, n-tier client-server architecture that serves mobile clients, web clients and desktop-installed software.
+Tableau has a highly scalable, n-tier client-server architecture that serves mobile clients, web clients, and desktop-installed software.
 Tableau Server architecture supports fast and flexible deployments.

-The following diagram shows Tableau Server’s architecture:
+The following diagram shows the Tableau Server’s architecture:

 Tableau server is comprised of several processes operating together.
 These may run concurrently, but typically all processes won’t be running all of the time, these include:

-The application server handles requests to the web application such as searching, browsing, logging in, generating static images and managing subscriptions.
+The application server handles requests to the web application such as searching, browsing, logging in, generating static images, and managing subscriptions.
 The vizQL server handles the task of loading and rendering requested views.
-The data engine receives queries made to tableau data extracts present on the server.
+The data engine receives queries made to Tableau data extracts present on the server.
 These queries come from the vizQL processes.
 To service these queries, the data engine loads the tableau data extract into memory and returns the requested record set.
 The backgrounder runs maintenance tasks and data extract refreshes.
-The data server handles requests to tableau data sources.
+The data server handles requests to Tableau data sources.
 These requests can come from the tableau server or from tableau desktop users.
-The repository is the postgres database tableau server used to store settings, metadata, usage statistics and workbooks.
+The repository is the Postgres database tableau server used to store settings, metadata, usage statistics, and workbooks.

 With the notable exception of the data engine, all of these processes are 32-bit processors.
 The data engine has a 64-bit architecture that is detected.
 All processes except the backgrounder are multi-threaded.

 Tableau server runs well within a variety of hardware configurations.
 It can be deployed for small organizations with a relatively inexpensive single system.
 It can also be deployed for large organizations with thousands of users in clusters containing many powerful machines.
 You get what you pay for in terms of performance from hardware expenditures.
-The current minimum recommended hardware configuration for tableau server is a single machine with 32-gigabytes of memory and 8-CPU cores.
+The current minimum recommended hardware configuration for a tableau server is a single machine with 32-gigabytes of memory and 8-CPU cores.

-As your deployment grows, you can expand capacity by scaling-up to a more powerful single server, or by splitting the increased demand across multiple physical servers.
+As your deployment grows, you can expand capacity by scaling up to a more powerful single server, or by splitting the increased demand across multiple physical servers.

-To scale tableau server upon a single system, choose a platform that can provide more physical CPU cores and more system memory.
+To scale the tableau server upon a single system, choose a platform that can provide more physical CPU cores and more system memory.
 At this time, major hardware manufacturers are shipping servers that support up to 32 physical CPU cores and far more memory than tableau server requires.
-The above ratio of CPU cores to system memory (1-CPU to 4-GB memory) is a good general guideline to follow-plan for more memory, when use of very large tableau data extracts is expected.
+The above ratio of CPU cores to system memory (1-CPU to 4-GB memory) is a good general guideline to follow-plan for more memory when the use of very large tableau data extracts is expected.
 The data engine will hold data extracts in memory if possible.
 This improves query performance.

-An example of a scale-up configuration for tableau server is a single machine with 24-CPU cores and 96-GB of memory.
+An example of a scale-up configuration for a tableau server is a single machine with 24-CPU cores and 96-GB of memory.
 Based on the current tableau server scalability tests, it’s expected that this server could handle somewhere between 108 and 378 concurrent requests depending on workbook complexity.

-An example of a scale-out configuration for tableau server is a cluster consisting of three machines each configured worth 8-CPU cores and 32-GB of memory.
-This configuration will provide slightly lower performance than the sample scale-up configuration due to the server communication overhead introduced by the cluster.
+An example of a scale-out configuration for a tableau server is a cluster consisting of three machines each configured worth 8-CPU cores and 32-GB of memory.
+This configuration will provide a slightly lower performance than the sample scale-up configuration due to the server communication overhead introduced by the cluster.
 A fourth machine can be used to run the gateway server.
 If this is done, any machine running gateway services exclusively is not counted against the tableau server core license.

-Regardless of planning to scale-up or scale-out, if you decide to purchase under the core-license model you need to determine the number of cores that you’ll require to purchase.
+Regardless of planning to scale up or scale out, if you decide to purchase under the core-license model you need to determine the number of cores that you’ll require to purchase.
 Do this by counting the number of physical cores across all of the machines that will be running tableau server processes excluding servers that are running gateway services only.